Washington State vs. Washington NCAA Football Odds, Plays and Insights | November 26, 2021

 Washington Stats and Trends

-- Washington has three wins against the spread in 11 games this year.
+- Washington has played 11 games, with three wins against the spread.

-- This year, the Huskies have just two ATS wins in five games as an underdog of 1 point or more.

-- Washington's games this season have eclipsed the over/under just two times in 10 opportunities (20%).
+- The Huskies have been underdogs by 1 point or more five times this season and have covered the spread twice.

-- Washington is 2-1 against the spread and 2-1 overall in games when it scores more than 25.3 points.
+- Washington is 2-1 against the spread and 2-1 overall when the team scores more than 25.3 points.

-- Washington is 1-1 against the spread and 1-1 overall when the team churns out over 395.2 yards.
+- Washington is 1-1 against the spread and 1-1 overall when the team amasses more than 395.2 yards.

 - This year the Huskies have 19 turnovers, four fewer than the Cougars have takeaways (23).